ci4rail/docs/docs/_includes/content/io4edge/canl2/detailed-description.md

 When the CAN controller detects serious communication problems, it enters "Bus off" state.
 In this state, the CAN controller cannot communicate anymore with the bus.

-When bus off state is entered, The firmware waits 3 seconds and the resets the CAN controller.
+When bus off state is entered, The firmware waits 3 seconds and then resets the CAN controller.

 ##### Multiple Clients